Chancellor Touch Point (July 26, 2022)

 Leadership Team Retreat (September 6 & 7, 2022)

 This one-and-one-half-day retreat for the Chancellor’s cabinet serves multiple purposes.
 After reviewing the Thriving Framework and your team’s Diagnostic Tool results, we will focus on creating consensus around strategic priorities that will have the greatest impact on the campus.
 We will also discuss and design the planning process milestones and form a strategic planning team.
 Based on the collaborative work from Day One, the consultant team produces the initial draft of the strategy map for review by the cabinet.
 The version presented on Day Two represents the first of many drafts, as the map will change and evolve throughout the strategic planning process.

-During this three-hour event, held on campus or at a location of your choosing, the consultant delivers an overview of the nine elements of thriving institutions, reviews the Thriving Scorecard approach to planning, and collects input on the themes developed in the Leadership Retreat.
+During this three-hour event, the consultant delivers an overview of the nine elements of thriving institutions, reviews the Thriving Scorecard approach to planning, and collects input on the themes developed in the Leadership Retreat.
 The results of the Board Retreat are compiled, synthesized, and analyzed by the consultant for later use in the SPI process.

 This full-day, on-campus event is for the Planning Team, which expands beyond the Leadership Team to include more voices in the process -another critical step for community engagement and buy-in.
 At this meeting, the consultant’s analysis of the board and community input are reviewed, the Thriving Scorecard Process is introduced, the strategy map is reviewed and updated as necessary, draft metrics are developed, and the timeline is reviewed.
 Theme teams are established and given their charge and timeline.